 For example, the following user name is created, and then a session is started with that user:

 reduser, the following tables are created:

 edb_redwood_raw_names set to the default value

 FALSE, the names appear in upper case.
 The exception is the

 Mixed_Case name, which appears as created and also in quotation marks.

 edb_redwood_raw_names set to

-Mixed_Case name, which appears as created, but now without the enclosing quotation marks.
+Mixed_Case name.
+That name appears as created but without the quotation marks.